BodhiOng/Joget-LLM-Chat-Project-Builder/README.md

-# LLM Chat Project Builder for Joget
+# Ollama Chat Project Builder for Joget

-This plugin provides a custom UI page component for Joget that allows users to chat with an LLM (Large Language Model) via API.
-Instead of redirecting users to the LLM's service page, this component integrates the chat interface directly into Joget's UI.
+This plugin provides a custom UI page component for Joget that allows users to chat with Ollama, a local LLM (Large Language Model) service.
+Instead of redirecting users to external services, this component integrates the chat interface directly into Joget's UI and connects to your local Ollama instance.

 ## Features

 - Clean, modern chat interface integrated within Joget
-- Support for OpenAI API (GPT-3.5, GPT-4, etc.)
+- Support for Ollama API (Llama2, Mistral, etc.)
-- Extensible design to support other LLM providers
+- Streaming responses for a more interactive experience
 - Customizable system prompts
 - Adjustable parameters (temperature, max tokens)
 - Custom CSS support for UI customization